NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```bash
 kubectl exec -it $(kubectl get pod -l "app=mysql-fsx-san" --namespace=default -o jsonpath='{.items[0].metadata.name}') -- mysql -u root -p
 ```
-**NOTE:** Replace "mysql-fsx-san" with "mysal-fas-nas" if you are creating a NFS based MySQL server.
+**NOTE:** Replace "mysql-fsx-san" with "mysql-fsx-nas" if you are creating a NFS based MySQL server.

 After you have logged in, here is a session showing an example of creating a database, then creating a table, then inserting some values into the table: